 If you would like your show to be considered for review by one of our review team, you can contact us in two ways:

-1. Fill out our online interview form below.
+1. Fill out our online interview form for theatre, dance, circus, spoken word and music shows.
 (We may also use this for preview articles).

 2. Mail us with full details of your show and contact details for your venue and yourself at email@example.com

 We do not guarantee to be able to review your show but will reply to you as soon as possible.

 Fill out the interview form below and we may use it as the basis for a short preview article for your show.
 We cannot guarantee to publish all interviews submitted, but will endeavour to do our very best.
 Thanks for taking the time to submit your show responses to FringeReview.